leuas/Vrdndi/README.md

 ## Optimizations

-- Improve code clarity and readability
+- Write a automatic function to clean offline tensor files

 - Fix the productive inference test function

 ## Limitation

-As you may notice, current project doesn't do anything about the original goal.
+As you may notice, current project doesn't do anything about the primary goal.
 It's more like keeping or organizing your feed as you want, even if it's not a productive way.
 In the future version, we may reach that goal.
+(Say add RL when I have more data)